 So many dolls, so little time!
-There is are many types of dolls that are collected today and collectors have nearly infinite ways of collecting and sorting dolls.
+There is are many types of collectible dolls and collectors have nearly infinite ways of collecting and sorting dolls.

 It can all be a bit overwhelming, especially for the beginner.
 Yet, if you break down the vast world of dolls, you can begin to see patterns and similarities.
 Let's explore the types of dolls available and look at popular examples within each category.